kjsce-codecell/Python-Automation/README.md

 # Python-Automation
-Collection for automation scripts for KJSCE CodeCell Python-Automation Workshop
+Collection for automation scripts for K.J.
+Somaiya College of Enginerring CodeCell Python-Automation Workshop